PatD123/Grass/README.md

 Grass Simulation in OpenGL

 ## TODO
-- [X] MORE Parallelizable MORE VECTORIZABLE!!!!
+- [X] MORE Parallelizable MORE Vectorizable!!!!
+(Below stats without animation).
 - 🤯 Learned to use AVX Intel Intrinsics.
 - **At ~20k blades, SIMD sits consistently at ~60 FPS.
 Scalar sits at low 40 - high 40s**
 - **At ~50k blades, SIMD sits consistently at high 50s FPS.
 Scalar approach sits at mid 40s FPS.**